 |Integrated camera||Weak battery|

 Design and Creation

-When compared to the competition, like Sony Smartwatch 2 and the Pebble, Samsung finds itself way ahead.
+When compared to the competition, like Pebble, Samsung finds itself way ahead.
 In terms of design, it also comes down to a matter of taste, but there is no denying that Samsung really put a lot of effort into choosing only the best and most sturdy materials for their watch.
 The body is made of a solid metal while the bracelet is constructed of plastic, yet the Gear still has a very nice look to it.
 The whole thing combined looks quite compact.

 The speaker has been integrated into the buckle, which consequently makes the bracelet of Gear a little cumbersome.
 I don’t have this problem with my normal watch but obviously it doesn’t have the same functionality as the smartwatch.
 That being said, it’s astonishing that Gear isn’t dust- nor water-resistant, which would have been a nice feature for this expensive apparatus.

 While other manufacturers like Sony have created a completely new system specifically for their watches, Samsung’s smartwatch employs a modified version of Android 4.2.
 Among some of its functions, the principal ones are: